Are Patients Being Over-Diagnosed?

 - "The patient believes she has breast cancer but her labs do not show markers and her imaging studies are normal."

-When a doctor notes his speculation or reasons for his tentative treatment on a chart (true or false), this is a sentence that can follow a patient around forever.
+When a doctor notes his speculation or reasons for his tentative treatment on a chart (true or false), it can be a death sentence for the patient.

 Fear vs diagnosis

 Barbara, age 33.
 Unmarried, no children.
-In relatively good health, history of breast cancer on both sides of her family.
-Parents both deceased; no siblings.
+In relatively good health, she does have a history of breast cancer on both sides of her family.
+Parents are both deceased; no siblings.
 No health insurance, no primary physician.